SeiwonPark/react-contribution-calendar/README.md

       },
     ]
     ```
+- `start`: Optional.
+The starting date for the calendar to start, defaults to current year's January 1st(`YYYY-MM-DD` format).
+- `end`: Optional.
+The ending date for the calendar to end, defaults to current year's December 31st(`YYYY-MM-DD` format).
+- `textColor`: Optional.
+The color of indexes.
+String color code format.
 - `theme`: Optional.
 A string that represents a predefined theme name, or an object with custom theme colors.
 Defaults to `grass`.

 <br />